-The melting temperature of a perfectly matched duplex can be roughly estimated from the 2-4 rule [BC01] which predicts the melting temperature as twice the number of AT base pairs plus 4 times the number of GC base pairs.
-Another rough estimate of the change in melting temperature due to mismatched duplexes can also be obtained by decreasing the melting temperature of a corresponding matched duplex by 1°C per 1% mismatch; unfortunately, the inaccuracy is typically greater than 10°C [SH04].
+The melting temperature of a perfectly matched duplex can be roughly estimated from the 2-4 rule [5] which predicts the melting temperature as twice the number of AT base pairs plus 4 times the number of GC base pairs.
+Another rough estimate of the change in melting temperature due to mismatched duplexes can also be obtained by decreasing the melting temperature of a corresponding matched duplex by 1°C per 1% mismatch; unfortunately, the inaccuracy is typically greater than 10°C [11].
 Neither method is recommended.
 A better method is to use the nearest-neighbor model regardless of whether the duplex is perfectly matched or mismatched.
-This method produces more accurate results because melting temperature is closely related to free energy and can be predicted from the nearest-neighbor model.
-Melting temperature can also be used to predict the state of the structure of two strands (duplex or single strands), but melting temperatures of different duplex cannot be compared to obtain relative rankings of stability.
+This method produces more accurate results because melting temperature is closely related to free energy and can be predicted from the nearestneighbor model.
+Melting temperature has been used to characterize the hybridization potential of a duplex [41,42], but this measure cannot be used to predict whether two strands are bound at a given temperature and the melting temperatures of different duplexes do not necessarily correspond to relative rankings of stability.